 In this Schedule —

-“crossover area” means the area occupied by a crossover from a road to a property adjacent to the road and any associated sight line areas;
+crossover area means the area occupied by a crossover from a road to a property adjacent to the road and any associated sight line areas;

-“lateral clearance area”, in relation to a stretch of road or railway, means the area (if any) parallel to and immediately adjacent to the stretch of road or railway that is ordinarily cleared;
+lateral clearance area, in relation to a stretch of road or railway, means the area (if any) parallel to and immediately adjacent to the stretch of road or railway that is ordinarily cleared;

-“previously cleared” has a meaning that is affected by clause 2(2);
+previously cleared has a meaning that is affected by clause 2(2);

-“public roadside facility” includes a camping area, rest area, information bay, road train assembly area or parking area or a footpath or cycle track in the road reserve;
+public roadside facility includes a camping area, rest area, information bay, road train assembly area or parking area or a footpath or cycle track in the road reserve;

-“transport corridor infrastructure”, in relation to a stretch of road or railway, includes barriers, signs, guideposts, drains, levies, embankments, gutters, bridges, overpasses and other similar structures or works.
+transport corridor infrastructure, in relation to a stretch of road or railway, includes barriers, signs, guideposts, drains, levies, embankments, gutters, bridges, overpasses and other similar structures or works.

 [Clause 1 amended in Gazette 7 Jul 2006 p.
 2500-1.]